SYDE-25/Class-Profile1A-Data-Analysis/README.md

     + Grouped students by their religion, compared results using a bar graph.

   * [Sexuality](./Demographics/sexuality.ipynb)
-    + Created by Nirmal.
+    + Created by Nicolas
-    + Grouped students by their sexuality, compared results using a bar graph.
+    + Clean sexuality data and grouped students by their sexuality, compared results using a bar graph.

   * [STEM](./Demographics/stem.ipynb)
     + Created by Nirmal.